Works and Plays Cooperatively With Others

 - Create groups of two or three and have them discuss their ideas about how the book might end and try to come up with one ending that they all agree on.

-- Within their pairs, have the children draw a picture of the ending they have created, with each person contributing something to the drawing.
+- Within their groups, have the children work together to draw a picture of the ending they have created, with each person contributing something to the drawing.

 - Have each group show their picture to the class and describe the ending they imagined for the book.
 Ask each child what part of the picture they added to the whole.